Frequently asked questions

 Some programs have special requirements for entry.
-These are called Type 2 and Type 3 programs.
+These are called Limited Programs.
 These programs have special entry requirements which may include completing one or more required courses, achieving a minimum grade in a course or going through a special application process.

 If you’re interested in one of these programs, we recommend that you have a few other programs in mind as a backup in case you don’t get admitted into your preferred program(s).
 Contact us to learn more about special entry requirements for programs.

-Why does this program not typically provide entry into computer science, psychology, economics or programs in the life sciences or physical and mathematical sciences?
+Why does this program not typically provide entry into computer science, psychology or economics programs?

-- Specific high school courses in the Life Sciences and Physical & Mathematical Sciences are needed to pursue most of these programs.
+- Specific high school courses are often needed to pursue most of these programs.

 - Also, there are often specific first-year course requirements for these programs.
 Since you’ll be admitted as a second-year student, you won’t have easy access to these required first-year courses.
 This can significantly extend your degree studies and cost additional time and money.